cckl/mpc2000/README.md

 # mpc2000

 A virtual drum machine / sampler, modeled after the Akai MPX2000XL.
+VanillaJS and jQuery versions (see branch).

-See the live version here: https://cckl.github.io/mpc2000/
+Play with the live version here: https://cckl.github.io/mpc2000/ Live on CodePen as well: https://codepen.io/cckl/pen/aazKYG